Lower Body Lift overview

 More is More

 As part of your surgical fee for a Lower Body Lift, Dr. LoMonaco’s office includes at no additional cost some important items and services for your comfort, safety, and convenience.
 We include a pain pump and medication for the first 2-3 days after surgery for an additional fee.
 The pain pump system often allows patients to lessen their dose of narcotics and pills after surgery, and can greatly aid in recovery.
-We also include the VitaMedica line of vitamins and nutritional supplements to speed your healing and recovery.

 All weight loss patients have special nutritional needs.
 Before surgery, it is very important to be sure you are getting enough protein intake.
 This is essential for normal healing.
 Your vitamin absorption may also be limited, and proper intake of vitamins is also needed to ensure the best nutritional status before surgery.
 Your doctor will perform blood tests before surgery to determine any deficiency you may have.
 Excessive dieting before surgery should be avoided, as it can lead to poor nutrition and cause healing problems.